 Places to visit in Shillong

 Shillong is more than simply the Indian city where cherry blossoms flourish.
 The city was dubbed the “Scotland of the East” by British authorities due to its similarities.
 Shillong also features some wonderful sight-seeing areas, intriguing places, and offers an excellent glimpse into how Meghalaya is gradually embracing modernization.
+A lot of people travel to Shillong from Guwahati and other parts of the country for a relaxing break and to connect with nature which you miss otherwise living in a bustling city.
 You can visit all these places in Shillong for a wholesome experience:

 - Umiam Lake – Umiam Lake is a breathtaking reservoir in Shillong surrounded by the lush and lofty East Khasi Hills.
 Kayak at Umiam Lake and experience the surge of exhilaration as you explore the lake.